 Myatiev said he suspected that authorities had discovered Halykov’s broader work for Turkmen.news during questioning, and that was the reason for the extended prison sentence.
 He told CPJ that Halykov used secure communications and regularly cleaned his electronic records, adding that he was afraid authorities had physically abused the journalist to coerce a confession.

 Turkmen.news reported that it had established the identity of Halykov’s friend who had filed the fraud charges against him as Yuriy Rogusskiy, and that security forces had used him to get at Halykov.
 Rogusskiy did not appear at Halykov’s trial and told friends that he heard Halykov had been given a six-month sentence, those reports said.
-CPJ called and messaged Rogusskiy via messaging app for comment but did not receive any replies.
+CPJ reached out to Rogusskiy via messaging app in November 2023 for comment but did not receive any reply.

-On February 11, 2021, Teresa Ribeiro, the Organization for Security and Cooperation in Europe’s Representative on Freedom of the Media, raised Halykov’s detention during a meeting with Turkmen officials, according to a statement by the organization.
-On February 17, 2021, several U.N. agencies sent a 10-page joint statement to Turkmen authorities detailing their concerns with Halykov’s sentence and requesting more information.
-The Turkmen government replied with three short paragraphs containing no new information, Turkmen.news reported in its May 2021 statement.
+On February 17, 2021, several United Nations agencies sent a 10-page joint statement to Turkmen authorities detailing their concerns with Halykov’s sentence and requesting more information.
+The Turkmen government replied with three short paragraphs containing no new information, Turkmen.news reported.

-Halykov is being held at the LB-E/12 Police Facility in the eastern Lebap region, according to a government document published in that Turkmen.newsstatement.
-Myatiev confirmed that Halykov remained at this facility as of late 2022.
+Halykov is being held at the LB-E/12 Police Facility in the eastern Lebap region, according to a government document published in the May 2021 Turkmen.news statement.
+Myatiev confirmed that Halykov remained at this facility as of late 2023.
+CPJ was unable to determine his health status in detention.

-In September 2022, CPJ called several phone numbers for the Turkmenistan Interior Ministry, but the calls were unanswered or did not go through.
-CPJ emailed the ministry but did not receive any reply.
-CPJ also called the Bagtyýarlyk District Court for comment, but no one answered.
+In December 2023, CPJ emailed the Ministry of Internal Affairs for comment but did not receive any reply.
+CPJ also called the Bagtyýarlyk District Court, but no one answered.